bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Light Rain and Breezy
+- Drizzle and Breezy
 - 93% humidity
-- 18 mph wind
+- 17 mph wind
-- 96% cloud cover
+- 95% cloud cover
-- 38 AQI 🟩
+- 29 AQI 🟩
 - 0.07 inches of rain in the past 24 hours
 - 0.83 inches of snow and 0.06 inches of rain expected in the next 48 hours